CalMemer32/keychron-k8-signalrgb/README.md

 <br>
 <br>

 # **Manually Enter Bootloader Mode:**
+Unplug keyboard

 Remove the spacebar and short the BOOT pin to P7 pin
 Note: There are 5 pins on the left of the spacebar switch, BOOT and P7 are the two rightmost pins

+Plug keyboard back in while pins are shorted (i used a small dupont wire to short the 2 pins)
 <br>
 <br>